IRS Form 4563: Income Exclusion For Residents of American Samoa

 This article will walk you through how those tax rules impact residents of American Samoa.
 Specifically, we’ll discuss:

-Let’s start by discussing IRS Form 4563 a little more in depth.
+Let’s start by going through IRS Form 4563 in more depth.

 How do I complete IRS Form 4563?